Pictured above: Photo of Omar Magana and Dan Fulwiler in front of Esperanza

 The Marshall Square Resource Network (MSRN) works with and within the Little Village community to encourage unity around the community’s future — on its own terms.
-Founded in 2010 by Latinos Progresando, a Little Village-based organization, MSRN has grown to include 22 neighborhood schools, nonprofits, and organizations meeting and collaborating throughout the year.
-The Network ensures that community progress aligns with community needs as stated by the community, and the largest of those needs is overall community health.
+Founded in 2010 by Latinos Progresando, a Little Village-based organization, MSRN has grown to include 22 neighborhood schools, nonprofits and organizations who meet and collaborate throughout the year.
+The Network ensures that progress aligns with the stated needs of the community, and the largest of those needs is overall health.

 “It’s one city but each community has its own history, has its own challenges and has different things that are going on,” said Adrian Soto, chief strategy officer of the Esperanza Health Center.
 “We want to be reactive to that and we want to listen.
 “We don’t want to be prescriptive and just say ‘we have the answers, and if you need help you have to come to this one location that’s far away.’
 We don’t believe in that.”

+MSRN is putting the notion of equitable transit-oriented development to work, meeting with partners monthly to address issues, build the professional capacity of member agencies, create community-driven solutions and organize for change.
 When Soto arrives at the California Pink stop, he sees the vacant lots to the left, an abandoned building on the right, and across the space, all of the possibilities for what could be when people are encouraged to get outside more.
-Adrienne Lange, a chief advancement officer for Latinos Progresando, feels similarly.
+Adrienne Lange, chief advancement officer for Latinos Progresando, feels similarly.

 While Douglas Park and dots of green space stretch across the neighborhood, Lange is also aware that the majority of the neighborhood has become unwalkable over the years.
 To fix that, Latinos Progresando, along with hundreds of community members and MSRN partners, began conducting an ongoing walkability study of the neighborhood a year ago.

-After surveying over 60 blocks and documenting every broken sidewalk, vacant lot filled with garbage or missing crosswalk, they compiled a report advanced to the alderman’s office to begin the process of bettering access to outside spaces.
+After surveying more than 60 blocks and documenting every broken sidewalk, vacant lot filled with garbage or missing crosswalk, they compiled a report and advanced it to the alderman’s office to begin the process of improving and bettering access to outside spaces.

 This is why MSRN partners rely so heavily on each other.
-While gentrification’s effects are wide-reaching, the Network can pull from one another’s resources to form appropriately wide-reaching solutions.
-Latinos Progresando boasts 10 programs covering immigration, culture, and community, while Esperanza has 24 programs encompassing nearly every area of community health.
-Other MSRN partners also are working together and pooling assets to better their community.
+While gentrification’s effects are wide-reaching, the Network can pool assets and pull from one another’s resources to form appropriately wide-reaching solutions.
+Latinos Progresando boasts 10 programs covering immigration, culture and community, while Esperanza has 24 programs that encompass nearly every aspect of community health.

-For these groups, success lies in the ties they have with each other and their continued dedication to not being the focal point of activity in Little Village, but the collective facilitator for the area’s community voice.
+For these groups, success lies in the ties that they have with each other.
+They are dedicated to facilitating the community’s voice rather than being a focal point of Little Village activity.

 “The relationships we’ve built all these years have helped, but one of the things we also talked about was that we really want to use the network and their activities as an example of, ‘if you get involved, then things can happen,’” says Lange.
 “Even if it takes a while, people are doing stuff about it, and anyone in the community can do something about it.”